3 Best Cat Foods for Urinary Health (Non-Prescription)

 Last updated:

-Wet cat food is the best choice for urinary health in cats.
+Quick answer: Wet food is best for urinary health as it helps dilute urine.

-To take things even further, limit the use of high oxalate foods (e.g. legumes) and vitamin C rich foods.
-These dietary factors can also increase urinary blockages.
+Limit high oxalate foods (e.g. legumes) and vitamin C rich foods.
+These dietary factors can increase urinary blockages.

 Wellness Core Tiny Tasters